MilesQLi/milesqli.github.io/_pages/cv.md

 Service
 ======

+* Reviewer for the International Journal of Information Security

+* Reviewer for the Journal of Cluster Computing

+* Reviewer for the Journal of Pattern Recognition Letters

+* Reviewer for the Journal of Big Data

+* Reviewer for the journal of AI, Computer Science and Robotics Technology

+* Reviewer for the EURASIP Journal on Information Security

+* Reviewer for the journal of *Artificial Intelligence Review*

 * Reviewer for the journal of IEEE Access

 * Reviewer for the journal of Elsevier Sustainable Cities and Society (SCS)